vitowalteranelli/Google-HashCode-Playground/README.md

 # Google HashCode PlayGround

-This project let you to evaluate your submission files for the past editions of Google HashCode.
+This project let you evaluate your submission files for the past editions of Google HashCode.
 This is a work in progress, so far I fully implemented the following scoring systems:
 - 2017 Final round
 - 2017 Qualification round